- What is Ceramic Cookware?

 The core is made of heavy-gauge aluminum for great heat conduction and is durable for years to come.
 The tempered glass lids have a hole for steam and fits tightly to seal assuring you of keeping the nutrients and flavor right where they belong in the food for your family.

-The cookware can be used on gas, electric, glass and induction stoves.The manufacturer recommends to wash and dry by hand and not put in the dishwasher.
+The ceramic cookware set can be used on gas, electric, glass and induction stoves.The manufacturer recommends to wash and dry by hand and not put in the dishwasher.
 The food wipes off so easily you’ll be done in no time.

 The 10-piece set includes a 1-1/2-quart saucepan with lid, a 2-1/2-quart saucepan with lid a 3-quart sauté pan with helper handle in front to lift and carry with its own lid; an 8-quart stock pot with lid for those delicious chilies and soups, and an 8-inch and 10-inch skillet.
 The lids are interchangeable with the pots of the same size diameter.
 The set weighs about 10 pounds.

 You will receive a User’s Manual and a Limited Lifetime Warranty.
 The set is made in China.

 Bialetti® manufactured by Bradshaw International, is a world leader having started in Italy many years ago.
 Their cookware is beautiful, functional, and simple to use.
 Bialetti® is a genuine Italian product used in 90% of the homes in Italy.
 The white ceramic, non-stick, eco-friendly set with tempered glass lids are a perfect fit for your great cooking experience.
 The set is free of PFOA, PTFE, cadmium and lead.